Siyaaan/TheVaultOfCuriosity/1-Fleeting Notes/2d MMORPG.md

 know that I can't make every person play this game and that should be the limitation I need to keep in mmind

 Even if it is diverse, there should still be and objective in the game.
-Unity?
+Unity? raiding a city, protecting from natural calamities like monster raid, disaster, raids.

 what will